kuco23/Chat-Portal/README.md

 > **IMPORTANT**
 > This project is currently a work in progress.

-## Code architecture

-All the interfaces start with the capital `I` and are defined in the `src/interface.py` file.
-The main code module is the `Portal` class with the `IPortal` interface, which is initialized by a `IDatabase` interfaced class and an `ISocialPlatform` interfaced class.

-- The `IDatabase` interface is implemented by the `Database` class, which is a wrapper around an `SqlAlchemy` orm.
-- The `ISocialPlatform` interface is implemented by the `Instagram` class, which is a wrapper around the [instagrapi](https://github.com/subzeroid/instagrapi) library.
-You can implement more social media platforms inside the `src/lib/platforms/` folder.

-To implement a message processor and a user matcher, you have to subclass the `Portal` class and implement the `_processMessageBatch`, `_bestMatchOf` methods.
-The current implementation inside `src/lib/portals/chatGpt.py` connects to ChatGPT and asks it to process messages and score user pair compatibility.

 ## Setup

 Follow the below (basic) steps to set up this project: